Testing the Landscape of Oncology: An Engineering and Physical Sciences Perspective Seminar

 Freida J. Jacques, Onondaga, whose native name is Whatwehni:neh is a resident of the Onondaga Nation.
 She is presently employed at the Onondaga Nation School as a Home/School Liaison.
 She has served as a bridge between her culture and the many educational institutions in CNY.
 Peace and Healing are subjects she is passionate about.
 She has been a leader in her Nation for over 30 years, a Clanmother of the Turtle Clan.

 Ye elected to the American Institute of Medical and Biological Engineering Fellow

-Dr. Kaiming Ye, Chairman of the Department of Bioengineering at Binghamton University, has been elected to the American Institute of Medical and Biological Engineeirng Fellow, making him eligible to be one of the top most distinguished and accomplished leaders in the medical an biological engineering fields.
+Dr. Kaiming Ye, Chairman of the Department of Bioengineering at Binghamton University, has been elected to the American Institute of Medical and Biological Engineering Fellow, making him eligible to be one of the top most distinguished and accomplished leaders in the medical an biological engineering fields.
 He will be officially introduced to the AIMBE College of Fellows at the National Academy of Sciences on March 24, 2014.

-Three bioengineering professors receive Health Sciences Transdisciplinary Area of Excellence (TAE) research awards
+Three Bioengineering Professors Receive Health Sciences Transdisciplinary Area of Excellence (TAE) Research Awards

 Gretchen Mahler (Assistant Professor of Bioengineering), Amber Doiron (Assistant Professor of Bioengineering) and Zhanpeng Jin (Assistant Professor of Electrical and Computer Engineering with a joint title in Bioengineering) have won the following research awards from the 2013 Health Sciences Transdisciplinary Area of Excellence (TAE) Funding Program: